Associate Professor in the School of Computing (SoC)

 My wife Kelly Reedy is

-an artist and currently
+an artist and

-is studying in Vancouver, Canada.
+in Vancouver, Canada.

 in the Kapas-Marang International Swimmathon (6.5 km open sea).